wdoyle42/hoddatasci/syllabus.md

 -   Problem sets: 65% Each week I will assign a problem set for students to complete.
 These problem sets will be assigned on Monday, and will be due the next Sunday night at 11:59:59 pm.
 No late assignments will be accepted.
 Each assignment will be graded on a 100 point scale.
 Your lowest grade will be dropped.

 -   Final Project 35%: During the course of the semester you will work on a final assignment utilizing your skills as a data analyst.
 We will discuss this assignment and my expectations in detail during the course of the semester.
 There will be four progress reports due for the final project, each of which will be worth 12.5% of the final grade for the project.
+No late progress reports will be accepted.
 The final product will account for the remaining 50%.
+No late final products will be accepted.

 Texts
 =====